 - Automate and integrate new regulatory requirements and compliance checks into existing processes, systems, and channels

 - Integrate data into workflows and production systems, in real-time and make it a part of decisions

 - Get a clear explainability and traceability of decisions‘ outcomes for the regulators and comprehend the rationale behind the decision which is very helpful in ensuring audit safety and allows for transparency for the regulators

 - Intervene during the decision making wherever they deem necessary

 Insurance companies cannot afford to fail in managing regulatory changes as they can face vast penalties from regulators in addition to customer dissatisfaction and reputational decline.
 They need a system that can integrate new regulatory requirements and increase their agility to match and respond to the rapid changes – the one that can account for changes and is future-proof, the one that allows the intervention by subject matter expert, the one that gives a full picture of a decision and why it was made, the one that enables them to build optimized, situation-aware and customer-centric decisions, and the one that helps them measure the decision outcome against the business KPIs.
-End-to-end decision automation enables organizations to significantly alleviates the risks, time, and effort employed by the traditional compliance systems.
+End-to-end decision automation enables organizations to significantly alleviate the risks, time, and effort employed by traditional compliance systems.

 - Dynamic Pricing